FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/03Task3.md

  4. From the Kali Linux session, open a terminal window and Enter the following:

+ {{% notice warning %}}
+Do not paste these commands in all at once.
+We have seen some situations, in which some of the commands fail, which causes issues later in the lab.
+{{% /notice %}}

 ```sh
 bash
 echo nameserver 8.8.8.8 >> /etc/resolv.conf